Return to all

 FAQs: Accredited Employer Work Visa

-Now that the accreditation model is running in full force and has become the way of the future, here are some FAQs on the Accredited Employer Work Visa (AEWV).
+The Accredited Employer Work Visa (AEWV) is the go-to for skilled workers, provided you have a job offer from an accredited employer.
+Here are some FAQs on the Accredited Employer Work Visa (AEWV).
 AEWV is the last step of a three-gate process.

-Only an Accredited Employer can hire migrant workers from 4 July 2022.
+Only an Accredited Employer can hire migrant workers on an AEWV.
 The first step of this process is Employer Accreditation which is granted by Immigration NZ for 12 months initially and then 24 months for subsequent applications.

 After the first step, a Job Check must be applied.
 This is gate two.
 Only after a Job Check is approved, can a migrant be invited to apply for an ‘AEWV’.
 Please note that, unlike previously, without being invited and getting a ‘token’, which gets generated upon approval of the Job Check, the migrant cannot apply for their work visa.